n4ss1m/algerian-cities/README.md

 If you discover any security vulnerabilities, please report them by emailing the package maintainer at `hadjikouceyla at gmail`.

 All security concerns will be promptly addressed.

+## ⭐ Support Us

+If you find this package helpful, please consider giving it a ⭐ on [GitHub](https://github.com/kossa/algerian-cities) !
+Your support encourages us to keep improving the project.
+Thank you!

 ## License